 If an airline refuses to allow you to board a flight for which you have a confirmed booking, this constitutes ‘’denied boarding’’.
 You can submit a complaint about this to the airline.
-If you are unable to reach a resolution with them, you can submit your complaint to the Civil Aviation Authority the Netherlands (CAA NL), part of the Human Environment and Transport Inspectorate (ILT).
+If you are unable to reach a resolution with them, you can notify the Civil Aviation Authority the Netherlands (CAA NL), part of the Human Environment and Transport Inspectorate (ILT).
 CAA NL ensures that airlines in the Netherlands comply with passenger rights as laid out by the European Union (EU).

 Denied boarding